North American B-25 Mitchell

-The North American B-25 Mitchell is an American medium bomber that was introduced in 1941 and named in honor of Brigadier General William "Billy" Mitchell, a pioneer of U.S. military aviation.
-Used by many Allied air forces, the B-25 served in every theater of World War II, and after the war ended, many remained in service, operating across four decades.
-Produced in numerous variants, nearly 10,000 B-25s were built.
+The B-25 entered service with the United States Army Air Forces (USAAF) in early 1941.
+Produced throughout World War II, numerous variants of the type were used operationally, contributing to nearly 10,000 B-25s being built.
 It was the most-produced American medium bomber and the third-most-produced American bomber overall.
 These included several limited models such as the F-10 reconnaissance aircraft, the AT-24 crew trainer, and the United States Marine Corps' PBJ-1 patrol bomber.